mycodesa/instagram-autolikes/README.md

-# Instagram Auto Likes PHP Script
+# Instagram Auto Engagement PHP Script

-This PHP script is designed to automatically like posts on Instagram based on specific tags.
-It interacts with the Instagram API, allowing you to automate likes after logging into your Instagram account.
+This PHP script is designed to automatically interact with Instagram posts, including likes, views, impressions, story views, and more, based on specific tags and criteria.
+It integrates with the Instagram API and supports various SMM APIs, allowing you to automate multiple engagement actions after logging into your Instagram account.

 ## Features

-- Automatically likes posts based on specified hashtags.
+- **Auto Likes**: Automatically likes posts based on specified hashtags.
+- **Auto Views**: Automatically increases views on posts and videos.
+- **Auto Impressions**: Boosts the number of impressions for your content, enhancing visibility.
+- **Auto Story Views**: Automates story views to increase story engagement.
+- **Auto Saves**: Automatically saves posts to enhance engagement metrics.
-- Easy integration with the Instagram API.
+- **Easy Integration**: Seamlessly integrates with the Instagram API and SMM APIs.
+- **Multiple SMM API Support**: Manage multiple SMM APIs for extended functionalities.
-- Simple setup and configuration process.
+- **Simple Setup**: Quick and straightforward setup and configuration process.
-- Secure database connections and password management.
+- **Secure Management**: Secure database connections and password handling.
-- Manage SMM APIs for extended functionalities.
+- **Comprehensive Admin Control**: Manage SMM API settings, users, and engagement actions through an intuitive admin interface.
-- Ideal for users who want to continuously boost their Instagram engagement automatically.
+- **Ideal for Continuous Engagement**: Perfect for users looking to continuously boost their Instagram profile engagement.

 ## Requirements